jiabijue/md_mrle/README.md

-# Music Detection
+# Music Detection and Music Relative Loudness Estimation
-Python framework for Music Detection using PyTorch.
-(including 2 tasks: task1-Music Detection, task2-Music Relative Loudness Estimation).

-## Description

 ## Requirements
 - `PyTorch` for the deep learning implementations.